aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: ENDIF - End If

   Ends an IF or UIF block.

+.. opcode:: SWITCH - Switch

+   Starts a C-style switch expression.
+The switch consists of one or multiple CASE statements, and at most one DEFAULT statement.
+Execution of a statement ends when a BRK is hit, but just like in C falling through to other cases without a break is allowed.
+Similarly, DEFAULT label is allowed anywhere not just as last statement, and fallthrough is allowed into/from it.
+   CASE src arguments are evaluated at bit level against the SWITCH src argument.

+   Example:
+   SWITCH src[0].x
+   CASE src[0].x
+   (some instructions here)
+   (optional BRK here)
+   DEFAULT
+   (some instructions here)
+   (optional BRK here)
+   CASE src[0].x
+   (some instructions here)
+   (optional BRK here)
+   ENDSWITCH

+.. opcode:: CASE - Switch case

+   This represents a switch case label.
+The src arg must be an integer immediate.

+.. opcode:: DEFAULT - Switch default

+   This represents the default case in the switch, which is taken if no other case matches.

+.. opcode:: ENDSWITCH - End of switch

+   Ends a switch expression.

 .. opcode:: PUSHA - Push Address Register On Stack